MithrilJS/mithril.js/docs/contributing.md

 ## Why does Mithril use its own testing framework and not Mocha/Jasmine/Tape?

-Mainly to avoid requiring dependencies. ospec is customized to provide only essential information for common testing workflows (namely, no spamming ok's on pass, and accurate noiseless errors on failure)
+Mainly to avoid requiring dependencies. `ospec` is customized to provide only essential information for common testing workflows (namely, no spamming ok's on pass, and accurate noiseless errors on failure)

-## Why do tests and examples use `module/module.js`?
+## Why do tests use `module/module.js`?
 Why not use Browserify, Webpack or Rollup?

 Again, to avoid requiring dependencies.
 The Mithril codebase is written using a statically analyzable subset of CommonJS module definitions (as opposed to ES6 modules) because its syntax is backwards compatible with ES5, therefore making it possible to run source code unmodified in browsers without the need for a build tool or a file watcher.